DenisVershkov/DenisVershkov/README.md

 ### Hi there!👋

-#### I'm Denis, a passionate self-taught frontend developer with more than 3 years of production experience working as a front-end engineer at top IT companies.
+#### I'm Denis, a passionate self-taught frontend developer with more than 3 years of production experience working as a front-end engineer.

 #### Some information about me: